DJanoskova/-djanoskova-vue-image-blur/README.md

 # @djanoskova/vue-image-blur

 ### Demo
-See the working example at <a href="https://vue-image-blur.herokuapp.com/" target="_blank">https://vue-image-blur.herokuapp.com/</a>
+See the working example at <a href="https://vue-image-blur.herokuapp.com/" target="_blank">https://vue-image-blur.herokuapp.com/</a> and the demo code repository at <a href="https://github.com/DJanoskova/-djanoskova-vue-image-blur-demo" target="_blank">https://github.com/DJanoskova/-djanoskova-vue-image-blur-demo</a>

 ### Component usage
 ```